 THE BOW-TIE EFFECT IN DIAMONDS

-What exactly is a diamond bow-tie?
+What Exactly is a Diamond Bow-Tie?

-Basically, a diamond bow-tie is a shadow that runs along the width of a diamond, usually in the center.
-This effect is usually seen in some fancy cut diamonds, such as Pear, Marquise and Oval, forming a dark shape reminiscent of a bow-tie, hence the name.
-Brilliant cut, or round diamonds don’t get the bow-tie effect because they are perfectly symmetrical in shape and have an even distribution of light, as opposed to the fancy cuts where a shadow forms in the deeper parts due to imperfect reflection and refraction of light.
+A diamond bow-tie is a shadow that runs along the width of a diamond, usually in the center.
+This effect is seen in some fancy cut diamonds, such as Pear, Marquise, and Oval, forming a dark shape reminiscent of a bow-tie, hence the name.
+Brilliant cut or round diamonds do not get the bow-tie effect because they are perfectly symmetrical in shape.
+Besides, such diamonds have an even distribution of light compared to the fancy cuts wherein a shadow forms in the deeper parts due to imperfect reflection and refraction of light.